ContentCoffee/DrupalBase/README.md

 drush si
 ```

 At this point you now have a vanilla drupal.
+The drupal public will be the ^web/^ folder.
+Don't be a moron and make a virtualhost point to the main repo dir.

 Have Fun!